 PSU maintains a central scholarship and award database which includes search capabilities, information on awards, and access to online application forms.
-The database is available at http://www.pdx.edu/scholarships/.
+The database is available here.
 Applications are available through the Scholarship Database unless otherwise noted.
-Students should also check the School website for listings: https://www.pdx.edu/urban-studies-planning/financial-resources
+Students should also check the TSUSP website for listings.
 Some of the graduate awards available are as follows: